-3. What is the prayer of religious ceremony?
-Can it meet with God’s approval?
+3. What the prayer of religious ceremony is and why nothing comes of it

 Relevant Words of God: